edgan/att-fiber-gateway-info/README.md

   -filter string
         Filter to perform (icmp, ipv4, ipv6, tcp, udp) -fresh bool (default: false)
-        Do not use existing cookies (Warning: If you use all the time you will run out of sessions.
-There is a max.)
+        Do not use existing cookies (Warning: If always used the gateway will run out of sessions.)
   -password string
         Gateway password
   -pretty bool (default: false)